MohammadMaftoun/Text-Classification-Projects/README.md

 # Overview

 This repository contains code for text classification projects utilizing machine learning and deep learning techniques.
-These projects focus on employing various datasets, such as IMDB, for training and evaluating text classification models.
+These projects employ various datasets, such as IMDB, for training and evaluating text classification models.
 The purpose is to classify text data into predefined categories or labels, highlighting understanding and comparing the performance of different models on diverse datasets.

 # Introduction